 Where to Eat In Jeju Island

 South Korean cuisine is as colourful and vibrant as the culture.
-Whether you are visiting Jeju Island for a short vacation, or a longer holiday, here is my list of top places to try!
+Whether you are visiting Jeju Island for a short vacation, or a longer holiday, here is my list of top places to try.

-Offering traditional Korean barbeque, the Sunny Garden is a top spot to go for brunch, lunch or dinner!
+Offering traditional Korean barbeque, the Sunny Garden is a top spot to go for brunch, lunch or dinner.
 Prepare to cook your own meat on the open stove at your dining table.

 Looking for good Korean food at affordable prices?
-Ankeori Pakeori should definitely be on your list of food spots to try!
+Ankeori Pakeori should definitely be on your list of food spots to try.
 They are known to serve their kimchi very well, and their customer service is out of this world.

 Childonga is the ultimate dinner venue if you’re looking to try the famous black pork in Jeju.
 While the interior of the restaurant is similar to most other venues, the food is unparalleled.

 My favourite place for coffee and photos in Jeju was Cafe Mayb.
 This super cute cafe does a nice breakfast and also serves wine and beers come the evening.
-There is also a nice florist next door.
+There is also a nice florist next door to Cafe Mayb.

-And the Grey Owl Cafe has good coffee and ham and egg muffins – it isn’t easy to get a western style breakfast on Jeju Island.
+And the Grey Owl Cafe has good coffee and ham and egg muffins – it isn’t easy to get a western-style breakfast on Jeju Island.